pwestling/model-photo-pipeline/README.md

 ```
 This will create a virtual environment and install the required dependencies.

+Additionally, you will need to download the Segment Anything model
+from https://github.com/facebookresearch/segment-anything#model-checkpoints and place it at the root of this repository

 ## Usage
 To run the script, use the following command: